gibbona1/neal/README.md

   - [x] Make sure instructions say how to zoom in/out
   - [ ] Videos
 - [x] Get ~1 hour of files in 4/5 folders.
 15 seconds with little overlap
-- [x] Default logged in users to their folder, if guest or can't find folder, use tmp folder
-- [x] Download labels button:
-  - [x] Only I can download all labels (admin)
-  - [x] Other users can download their own
 - [ ] Display metadata:
   - [x] Collapsible panel under play audio
   - [x] Basic collapsible panel with formatted time display